dustbin96/Workflow-Orchestration-PoCs/SpringETL/SpringBatchResearch/README.md

 ## 3. Stats

 - What are the other fields we may need apart from what is already in the Job Metadata tables?
+  - Unique parameters to define a job?
+E.g. job name, date, time, etc...
+    - Helps to narrow down the job details in the Job Metadata table

+- How can we add in new columns of information?
+- How granular are these information?

+- Additonal information
-  - Listeners which can provide additional information during specific methods:
+  - Listeners which can provide additional information in specific methods:
     - JobExecutionListener
-    - StepListerner
+    - StepListener
     - ChunkListener
     - StepExecutionListener
     - ItemReadListener
     - ItemProcessListener

-- How can we add in new columns of information?
-- How granular are these information?

 ## Code examples